ivan-hc/AM/README.md

 `sudo /opt/$PROGRAM/remove`

 # Conclusions
 As you can see, you're free to do whatever you want with your script!
-The rules of the `am` command are few and the commands to use even fewer.
+The [rules](#scripts-and-rules) of the `am` command are few and the [options](#usage) to use even fewer.

 I personally will try to import so many scripts from [AppMan](https://github.com/ivan-hc/AppMan) as possible (if I'll have time enough).

 I created this program because I was bored every time I had to look for the new version of a program... and after all, even the name of the command, "am", I decided out of boredom.
+"AM" gives autonomy to every single installed application, and I try to add as many open source projects as possible.

-### And since the "am" command has not yet been invented by anyone, I gladly take advantage of it.
+"AM" can be interpreted as either "I am" or "Application Manager", or both (I am the Application Manager) representing what I was looking for from an application manager, and since the `am` command has not yet been invented by anyone, I gladly take advantage of it.

+This project is much more demanding than AppMan, as each individual program requires a different script to check the version of the installed program and compare it to the source link, so each individual program can take hours of testing before being published in the repository, and between my real job and other family commitments, I try to carve up some free time for this project.

+If you wish, you can support me, this work and my passion with a small [donation](https://paypal.me/ivanalexhc), I will gladly appreciate it.
+Thank you.